 Nearly as soon as the pandemic started, meeting technology companies began to add digital event capabilities, either for the first time or expanding the ones they initially offered.
 Event marketing platforms seemed to mushroom overnight.
-Technology companies offering digital networking solutions proliferated and traditional event management technology firms immediately partnered with remote conferencing technologies.
+Technology companies offering digital networking solutions proliferated and traditional event management tech firms immediately partnered with remote conferencing technologies.
 Even now, the options continue to grow.

-Meeting owners learned while hosting fully virtual events that attendee engagement was key, and difficult to achieve.
-The challenge for meeting managers and planners is that there is no one-size-fits-all solution when it comes to virtual and hybrid event providers.

-Often, you will need to work with multiple providers to attain your goals.
-You might use one main platform for hosting the event and another for the networking aspect.

-One of the most important first steps, however, is to get IT and security departments involved in the vetting process.
-Not all technology solutions are created equal, and these departments will help to determine which suppliers have the most secure platforms and compatibility with your company's current technology needs and capabilities.
-Include your travel or meetings agency, which often already has relationships with digital platform providers.

-You might end up with four or five approved suppliers and then can instruct planners to use only those vendors for their virtual and hybrid meetings and events.
-If you work for a small or midsize company, many hotel chains and alternative meeting venues also have upped their virtual technology offerings to help clients plan their hybrid events, especially if those clients haven't used virtual elements in the past.
+- A. Meeting owners learned while hosting fully virtual events that attendee engagement was key, and difficult to achieve.
+The challenge for meeting managers and planners is that there is no onesize-fits-all solution when it comes to virtual and hybrid event providers. - B. Meeting owners will need to work with multiple providers to attain their goals. - C. Consider using one main platform for hosting the event and another for the networking aspect. - D. Involve IT and security departments in the vetting process.
+Not all technology solutions are created equal, and these departments will help to determine which suppliers have the most secure platforms and compatibility with your company's current technology needs and capabilities. - E. Include your travel or meetings management company, which may already have relationships with digital platform providers, in the meetings technology assessment. - F. Select multiple approved suppliers, even four or five, and instruct planners to use only those vendors for their virtual and hybrid meetings and events. - G. Several hotel chains and alternative meeting venues also have upped their virtual technology offerings to help clients plan their hybrid events, especially if those clients haven't used virtual elements in the past, particularly if they are meeting owners for small or midsize companies.

-The virtual and hybrid meeting landscape keeps evolving, and it will be interesting to see where companies are come the first half of 2022, when in-person and hybrid events are poised to really make their comeback.
-BUSINESS TRAVEL BUYER'S HANDBOOK 2021
+The virtual and hybrid meeting landscape continues to evolve as pandemic restrictions lift, and it is imperative to closely monitor the marketplace and the available hybrid offerings.

-- c.
-Spending with A/V or production suppliers or booth builders. - d.
-Spending with destination management companies and event agencies. - e.
-Individual restaurant or meal spending of \$1,000 or more. - Examine meetings payment processes.
-Current payment mechanisms are a good place to begin a search for meetings spend, particularly if the company uses purchasing cards and/or meetings cards for any meetings or events. - 3.
-Assess contracts with hotels and other suppliers. - 4.
-Examine policies or guidelines that divisions or countries may already use. - 5.
-Find individuals in departments that plan meetings, and assess their roles. - 6.
-Examine meetings sourcing processes. - 7.
-Suppliers like payment providers, contracted hotels, airlines, ground transportation services and agencies often track meetings spend better than clients.
-Go to them with a spreadsheet listing the required data, and ask for as much information as they can offer. - 8.
-Assess existing meetings technologies, including attendee management, mobile apps and SMM tech. - C. Identify budgets for ongoing, clientfacing product launches, consumer roadshows, etc. Investigate pain points and map resolution to your SMM initiative.
+roadshows, etc. Investigate pain points and map resolution to your SMM initiative.
 By offering a solutions, SMM leaders enlist stakeholder participation.
 Don't try to bring all departments into a meetings management program at the same time.
 Look for scalability to demonstrate proof of concept, then add.
-The following groups often have the largest budgets for meetings activities: - Commercial, sales and marketing: From product launches to regional sales meetings, these divisions hold high- and low-profile meetings.
-High-profile events may be fully or partially outsourced to third parties and likely among the company's best managed meetings.
-In addition to looking for meetings spend in these divisions, also review planning processes or best practices.
-Acknowledging them may ease buy-in for these divisions. - HR and training: Training and employee-development meetings are common but may be small compared with sales and marketing events.
+The following groups often have the largest budgets for meetings activities: